Canvas Back Duck

-Canvas Back Duck is a 1953 Walt Disney animated short film starring Donald Duck, his nephews, and Pete.
+Canvas Back Duck is a 1953 Walt Disney animated short film starring Donald Duck, his three nephews, and Pete.

 Plot

-Donald Duck and his nephews visit a carnival.
+Donald Duck and his three nephews visit a carnival.
 While they play games, Donald is tricked by a shifty barker into fighting "Pee Wee Pete" (Pegleg Pete), a truculent bruiser who significantly outweighs Donald.
 In spite of help from his nephews, the situation looks desperate for Donald, until his fist accidentally connects with Pete's jaw, which breaks as a visual gag for him having a glass jaw and he collapses to the canvas out cold.
 Donald wins the prize money and exits the carnival triumphantly with his nephews.